psb-2020-2021-apcsp/concentration-game/README.md

 Tasks for this project include:

-- *This [documentation file](https://github.com/psb-2020-2021-apcsp/concentration-game/blob/main/README.md) should be completed*.
+- *This [documentation file](https://github.com/psb-2020-2021-apcsp/concentration-game/blob/main/README.md) should be completed*, including additional design reviews.
 - In general, all code should follow [PEP-8](https://www.python.org/dev/peps/pep-0008/).
 - In a couple places, instance attributes are defined outside of `__init__` when they are given their initial values.
 Is that a problem?
 - Currently, the `Image` randomization takes place in `app.py` rather than `files.py`.
 There are two issues: